 3. Account models for different investor types

-Our social trading experience shows that it even might make sense to open an account with several brokers to benefit from the advantages of different approaches.
+Our social trading experience shows that it might even make sense to open an account with several brokers to benefit from the advantages of different approaches.

-This matters to us in terms of usability:
+What matters to us in terms of usability:

-- Simple and logical arrangement of information
+- A simple and logical arrangement of information

-- All important information is easily accessible
+- All important information must be easily accessible

-- Easy registration & verification process
+- A simple registration & verification process

 - Correct and competent use of language